KiruthigaRavi/About-me/README.md

 ### Hi there 👋
+### I'm currently persuing B.Tech.,on the streaming field ARTIFICIAL INTELLIGENCE AND DATA SCIENCE
+###
 <!--
 **kworld123/kworld123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.